 An excellent benefit of intensive outpatient programs is you have access to a wide variety of support groups.
 In addition to 12-step support groups, you can attend alternative support groups such as SMART Recovery and LifeRing among others.
 Additionally, IOPs offer a wide variety of non-support recovery groups that cover a wide array of topics.

-These topics can include relapse prevention, art therapy, cognitive-behavioral therapy and family groups.
-These resource groups provide you the tools and knowledge you need to keep grounded in your recovery.
+These topics can include relapse prevention, art therapy, cognitive-behavioral therapy, and family groups.
+These resource groups provide you with the tools and knowledge you need to keep grounded in your recovery.
 Additionally, you will have the opportunity to attend presentations, speaker meetings, and other recovery-related events.

 Greater Access to Resources

 When you attend intensive outpatient treatment, you will have easier access to recovery resources.
 You can meet with psychologists, counselors, and other recovery staff at the facility itself.
 With easier access to support staff, you can meet with them at any time to discuss concerns and get advice when you may feel vulnerable to relapse.
 Additionally, IOP staff can provide you with community-based recovery resources that will give you support options once you complete treatment.

 Intensive outpatient programs also offer more privacy than inpatient programs.
 When you enroll in an intensive outpatient program, you can choose to keep your participation in the program confidential.
 Additionally, you are not required to share a room with other patients.
 As a result, intensive outpatient treatment programs can be an attractive option if you value privacy.

 You Are Kept Accountable